GoogleChrome/developer.chrome.com/site/en/blog/new-in-webgpu-114/index.md

 ### Improving error messages

 Descriptor labels for invalid objects are not being dropped anymore so that you can see them in error messages.
-See [dawn:1771 issue](https://bugs.chromium.org/p/dawn/issues/detail?id=1771).
+See [issue dawn:1771](https://bugs.chromium.org/p/dawn/issues/detail?id=1771).

 ### Add missing APIs for Node.js

 The `GPUAdapter::requestAdapterInfo()` and `GPUBuffer::getMapState()` methods are now implemented for Node.js.
-See [dawn:1761 issue](https://bugs.chromium.org/p/dawn/issues/detail?id=1761).
+See [issue dawn:1761](https://bugs.chromium.org/p/dawn/issues/detail?id=1761).